A geometric feature tracking approach for noninvasive patient specific estimation of leaflet strain from 3D images of heart valves: Discussion

 In our MV studies, we observed higher average strain in the posterior leaflet compared with the anterior leaflet, consistent with the literature~\cite{el-tallawi_valve_2021}.
 This trend was evident in our 1$^\text{st}$ principal strain calculations across pediatric and adult populations, and in both normal and diseased valves.
-In adults, El-Tallawi et al.~\cite{el-tallawi_valve_2021} reported average isotropic strains of 0.076 and 0.093 in the anterior and posterior leaflets, respectively, for normal MVs (mean age 55.3 $\pm$ 2.6 years).
-In our adult cohort (mean age 64.6 $\pm$ 9.4 years), the average areal strain in the anterior and posterior leaflets was –0.215 vs. –0.107, and the average $1^\text{st}$ principal strain was 0.081 vs. 0.231.
-Our results indicate that the strain measured in the posterior leaflets is approximately 2.8 times higher than that in the anterior leaflets.
-This value is notably higher (two times) than that reported by El-Tallawi et al. We attribute this difference to the specific time points chosen for strain calculation.
-El-Tallawi et al. calculated strain from mid-systole to end-systole.
-In contrast, our study measured strain from mid-diastole to mid-systole.
-Since the leaflet experiences maximum pressure near mid-systole, calculating the strain across that wider time frame (mid-diastole to mid-systole) inherently captures a larger deformation range and, consequently, results in a higher calculated strain value.
+In adults, El-Tallawi et al.~\cite{el-tallawi_valve_2021} reported isotropic strain measurements in normal adult mitral valves and observed modest differences between anterior and posterior leaflets.
+In our adult cohort, posterior leaflet strain was 2.8 times higher than anterior leaflet strain, a more pronounced difference between leaflets than previously reported.
+We attribute this difference to variation in the cardiac phases selected for strain calculation.
+Prior work quantified strain over a narrower systolic interval, whereas our analysis spanned a broader interval from mid-diastole to mid-systole, which captures a larger deformation range and results in higher measured strain.